Objectives

 A minimum grade of C (2.0) must be maintained in all upper division courses taken for the major’s A and B language concentration areas.

-A minimum grade of C (2.0) is required in both MDLG required courses (MDLG 3400 Linguistics and FNLT 4200 Comparative Cultures or MDLG 4400 Applied Linguistics).
+A minimum grade of C (2.0) is required in both MDLG required courses (MDLG 3400 Linguistics and FNLT 4200 Comparative Cultures or MDLG 4400 Selected Topics in Linguistics).

 This minimum grade requirement applies to courses taken from the Department’s Chinese, French, German, Italian, and Spanish program offerings; to pre-approved (by the MDLG Coordinator and Department Chair) LMU courses taken outside the Department; and to any pre-approved LMU or non-LMU Study Abroad program courses where letter grades are given.